12 reasons to adopt an adult cat

 Adult cats bond amazingly quickly – often faster than kittens which may not have learnt how to be sociable yet.
 We’ve homed hundreds of cats over the years and 99% of them bonded perfectly with their new families, some of them within days, others taking a little longer, including some semi-feral cats.
 Of course, there are always one or two that just won’t work out, whether because the home isn’t the right match for the cat or the cat just isn’t people-friendly, but the vast majority do just fine if you do things the right way, spend time with them, and are patient and loving.

 Important: Cat social skills are learned.
 If a kitten hasn’t learned how to be social with humans by 8 to 10 weeks, they will find it hard, if not impossible, to bond well with ANYONE (this is when you get feral/semi-feral cats).
-If you want a kitten so you can teach it to be sociable and to bond with you, be prepared to be home most of the time and put in lots of work.
+If you want a kitten so that you can teach it to be sociable and to bond with you, then you need to be prepared to be home most of the time and put in lots of work – several hours every day.
 Otherwise, adopt a cat which already has these social skills and knows how to bond with people so that it finds it easy to bond with you.

 2.Their personalities are developed so you can choose a perfect match.